gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - NativeTestSuiteBinary no longer extends NativeExecutableBinary
 - Merged TestSuiteExecutableBinary into NativeTestSuiteBinary
 - Renamed CUnitTestSuiteExecutableBinary -> CUnitTestSuiteBinary
+- TODO: document all of the changes once they are finalised

 ### Changes to incubating Java language plugins